tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 {: #fig-rrc-msg align="left"
    title="Return Routability Check Message"}

-Future extensions to the Return Routability Check sub-protocol may define new message types.
+Future extensions to the RRC sub-protocol may define new message types.
 Implementations MUST be able to parse and understand the three RRC message types defined in this document.
 In addition, implementations MUST be able to parse and gracefully ignore messages with an unknown `msg_type`.

 # Attacker Model {#attacker}

-We define two classes of attackers, off-path and on-path, with increasing capabilities (see {{fig-attacker-capabilities}}) partly following terminology introduced in QUIC ({{Section 21.1 of RFC9000}}):
+Two classes of attackers are considered, off-path and on-path, with increasing capabilities (see {{fig-attacker-capabilities}}) partly following terminology introduced in QUIC ({{Section 21.1 of RFC9000}}):